 Who were The Knights Templar?

 In 1119 a group of 9 knights was formed in Jerusalem to protect Christian pilgrims outside the city.
-These Templars were known as men dedicated to a life of celibacy, poverty, and military work where knightly favors were strictly forbidden.
+These Templars were men dedicated to celibacy, poverty, and military work where knightly favors were strictly forbidden.

 While the Knights Templar group was formed in early 1119, later in 1200, they became known as the defenders of a mysterious object called the Holy Grail.
 Later, in 1307, agents of King Philip IV arrested them and confiscated all Templar property in France.